namiwang/flutter_animated/README.md

 Animated images (GIF/APNG/WebP) support in flutter.

-The plugin is under construction.
+The plugin is under construction and lacks of basic features.

-It lacks of basic features, and has got a number of serious issues.

 ## USAGE